CREATIVE GROUNDS @ ANTHONY OVERTON

 During 2020 we witnessed an unprecedented showcase of different forms of solidarity, mutual aid and community care efforts responding to the impact of both pandemic and civil unrest.
 Frame(Works) of Resilience is the evolution of Creative Grounds – using creativity and design to support community self-determination efforts and amplifying ways of creative cooperation.

-Creative Grounds @ Anthony Overton this year will focus on supporting collective visibility to community-led efforts and prototype a creative space for initiatives focused on SOLIDARITY, COOPERATION and COMMUNITY CARE.
+Creative Grounds @ Anthony Overton during the Summer of 2021 focused on supporting collective visibility to community-led efforts and prototype a creative space for initiatives focused on SOLIDARITY, COOPERATION and COMMUNITY CARE.

 Illustration: Summer Focus Projects @ Overton School Grounds